WE ARE CURRENTLY RECRUITING VOLUNTEERS FOR 2018 & 2019

 The community speak Portuguese and the local dialect, Bitonga.
 Bitonga is an original Mozambique tribal language so is quite tricky!
 You will participate in language lessons while you’re with us.
 These have proven great fun in the past and allows you to learn a little of both Portuguese and Bitonga.

 Mozambique is a developing nation with limited food resources.
 In the region we operate is remote, and the coastal soil and climate conditions are not favourable to varied agriculture.
 You will witness a lot of household subsistence farming.
 The local food is very filling and consists of a few different vegetables cooked in various different ways.

 You will join in one evening for some local cooking.
 You will have the opportunity to to see what a normal family lives off in rural Mozambique, and how they prepare meals.
 Volunteers have found this experience to be rather humbling, but also a lot of fun with the many children many Mozambican families have!

-After 3 weeks in Guinjata Bay, you will be whisked away to South Africa to spend 5 days exploring the stunning Balule Private Game Reserve in the Greater Kruger Park Ecosystem.
+After 3 weeks in Guinjata Bay, you will have the option to be whisked away to South Africa to spend 5 days exploring the stunning Balule Private Game Reserve in the Greater Kruger Park Ecosystem.
 We LOVE it here.
 Your accomodation and meals are included…. but the beers are on you!

 Our partners at the Ku Sungula Safari Lodge will be taking care of you.
 Here you will be taken on game drives, bush walks, and participate in an animal behaviour lecture and walk – all with experienced field guides.
 There will also be a scenic tour through the Drakensburg Mountains to see God’s Window, the Three Sisters and the spectacular Bourke’s Luck Potholes.
 When it’s time to say good-bye, you will be transported to Johannesburg Airport.